mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 ##### MacOs

 While MacOS supplies a Ruby environment, it's being deprecated and it will only suffice if your architecture is Intel-based.
-For M1-based architecture, it's recommended to install Ruby using Homebrew.
+For M1-based architecture, it's recommended to install Ruby using Homebrew or [RVM](https://rvm.io/).

 ```sh
 $ brew install ruby